 Page 9: “Upload Documents”

-Here’s where you upload all the documents they require, as well as ALL the documents you’re not required to submit but absolutely 100% should submit.
+Here’s where you upload all the documents they require, as well as ALL the documents you’re not required to submit but absolutely can submit.
 Uploads must not exceed 10 MB, and if you have multiple things to submit that all fall under the same category, combine them into one PDF.

 Let’s cover the required documents first.
 You’ll need to upload a photo of your passport, a passport-style headshot, your birth certificate, and your” ID card” (this one is optional, but I uploaded my social security number card).
 If you’ve had your required medical exam, you enter your eMedical reference number.